simeononsecurity/simeononsecurity.ch/content/articles/the-rise-of-ransomware-understanding-the-threat-and-preventive-measures/index.en.md

 Ransomware typically enters a computer system via phishing emails, malicious downloads, or exploiting vulnerabilities in outdated software.
 Once the ransomware infects a computer, it encrypts the data, making it inaccessible to the user.
 The ransomware then displays a message demanding a ransom payment in exchange for the decryption key.

-Hackers often threaten to delete or leak the data if the ransom is not paid.
-In some cases, even if the ransom is paid, the hackers do not provide the decryption key, or the key fails to decrypt the data.
+Hackers often threaten to delete or leak the data if the ransom isn't paid.
+In some cases, even if the ransom is paid, the hackers don't provide the decryption key, or the key fails to decrypt the data.

 ## Impact of Ransomware